beastpu/mcp-k8s-sse-server/README.md

 # mcp-k8s

 ## Overview
-mcp-k8s is a lightweight Kubernetes management tool providing both CLI and API interfaces for Kubernetes cluster management.
-It simplifies the operation of Kubernetes resources, with special support for OpenKruise extensions (such as CloneSet and AdvancedStatefulSet).
+mcp-k8s is a lightweight Kubernetes management tool providing sse and stdio mode for Kubernetes cluster management.
+It simplifies Kubernetes resources operation in cursor IDE.

 ## Key Features
 - Kubernetes cluster connection and management